 If You Break a Nail, Don’t Panic

 If you break a nail, try to get it fixed quickly, but also give your nail some time to heal (especially if there’s blood).
 It might not be the prettiest sight, but nothing hurts more than having tender skin drilled and filed.

 To safely remove acrylic nails, soak them in acetone until soft and file the acrylic off as you go.
 This process can take a while but is well worth it in the end.
 Never pop them off or try to pull them off.
 Not only does it hurt, but it can result in months of weak and brittle nails.

-If your salon of choice has yet to reopen due to COVID-19, you’re on a budget or are just trying to decide whether or not to get acrylics in the first place, press-on nails are a great way to get a feel for the look.
-You can choose from colorful designs or a blank fake nail set that you can paint to your liking.
+If you’re on a budget or are just trying to decide whether or not to get acrylics in the first place, press-on nails are a great way to get a feel for the look.
+You can choose from colorful designs or a blank fake nail set so you can paint them to your liking.